From BR Bullpen

 Biographical Information

-The son of former big leaguer Steve Dillard and brother of Andy Dillard and Jeff Dillard, Tim Dillard pitches in the Milwaukee Brewers organization.
+The son of former big leaguer Steve Dillard and brother of Andy Dillard and Jeff Dillard, Tim Dillard pitched in the Milwaukee Brewers organization for all of his professional career, which began in 2003, a rarity for a marginal player in this day and age.
 Tim was originally drafted in the 15th round of the 2001 amateur draft by Milwaukee but did not sign.
 After one year of junior college, Milwaukee drafted him as a draft-and-follow in the 34th round of the 2002 amateur draft.
 After a second year of junior college, Tim had committed to the University of Mississippi, but was signed by scout Doug Reynolds in 2003 and made his pro debut that summer.